Deep Dive on NGINX Directives

 Example:

-Production Tip: Combine exact (location =
+Production Tip: Combine exact (

 ), prefix, and regex-based locations carefully to avoid unexpected matches.